 Of special interest to me, Debbie spends eighteen pages discussing the subject of autosomal DNA testing.
 To my knowledge, this is the first book to address this complex subject since both 23andMe and Family Tree DNA began offering autosomal testing for genealogy.
 Since Debbie has been an active participant in the initial investigations of this new tool for genealogists and is an integral part of the genetic genealogy community, she is fully qualified to explain the subject to the rest of the genealogy world, which she does clearly and intelligently.

 Although the book's focus is on the UK reader, the majority of the information presented is applicable to all genealogists.
 Since both topics are technology based, the subject matter is a fast-moving one with Debbie doing necessary updates right up to the last minute.
 Although there will inevitably be changes and additions in our industry, I suspect the lion's share of this book and its chief tenets will stay relevant for years to come.

 Very often I am asked for my recommendation on an up-to-date book about genetic genealogy and autosomal DNA.
 I am happy to report that I finally have found one that I can highly recommend!

 The tires roughly hitting the tarmac at Orange County Airport jolted me into the grim reality of having just spent three and a half hours crammed in the back of an oversold jetliner.
 I have Debbie to thank for making the flight, nevertheless, an enjoyable one.

 Debbie Kennett's "DNA and Social Networking" will be available November 28.
-It can be ordered from either Amazon UK or directly from the publisher.
-(Listen to an interview with Debbie here.
-The book is now available in the US from Amazon.)
+It can be ordered from Amazon.
+(Listen to an interview with Debbie here.)

 |Click to enlarge|